tum-ens/urbs/doc/implementdoc/param-tech.rst

 commodity :math:`c`.
 The column with the header label "cap-up-c" represents the parameters :math:`\overline{K}_{yvs}^\text{c}` for corresponding storage tuples.
-If there is no desired maximum limit for the storage energy content capacities, this parameter can be simply set to ""inf"".
+If there is no desired maximum limit for the storage energy content capacities, this parameter can be simply set to "inf".

 **Storage Power Lower Bound**, :math:`\underline{K}_{yvs}^\text{p}`, ``m.storage_dict['cap-lo-p'][(stf, sit, sto, com)]``: The parameter